abinit/abinit/doc/installation.md

-If correctly done, a main directory, denoted ~abinit in the present document (usually, its real name will be **abinit-_x.y.z_**) and a whole set of subdirectories should have been created, including:.
+If correctly done, a main directory, denoted ~abinit in the present document (usually, its real name will be **abinit-_x.y.z_**) and a whole set of subdirectories should have been created, including:

   * the sources of the abinit code (also, the files needed for the fallbacks), in the directories "src" and "fallbacks";